-Committee members who miss three meetings per year without any suitable excuse or explanation being proffered to the committee chair shall be dropped from that committee.
+Committee members who miss two meetings a semester without any suitable excuse or explanation being proffered to the committee chair shall be dropped from that committee.
 The committee chair shall then notify the Executive Committee of Faculty Senate of the new opening so that a new member of that committee can be chosen.